BIOS6623-UCD/bios6623-micpalumbo/Project0/README.md

 Proj0Description.txt:
 Describes the overview of the project, variables, data, and how it was collected.
 Also has the primary question of interest.

+Reports Folder:
+Proj0WrittenReport.Rmd:
+This is my final write up and report for the project

+Proj0Slides.pptx
+These are the powerpoint slides for my final presentation for this project